macwong/FacialRecognitionPrototype/ElectronClient/work.md

 #### Provides a "Top 5" for each prediction

+For each predicted face, the user can see the top 5 most likely predictions.
+Here is a video covering this:

+Video here :)

 #### Ability to add new faces

+The user of the prototype has the ability to add new faces to the training model for the following two situations:
+* Adding a face to an existing person
+* Adding a new person

+Video here :)

 #### Provides model and image info
+For each prediction, the prototype provides the following information:
+* Model name
+* Total people in model
+* Total images in model
+* Algorithm details
+* People in model dataset
+* FaceNet embeddings (the 128-dimension vector)

+Here is an example video:

+Video here :)

 ## Potential use cases